RobHaRepos/Chatbot-agentic-RAG/README.md

 The tests badge at the top links to that workflow run.

-ToDo CI improvements:
-- Cache venv/poetry/pip better for speed
-- Run `pytest -k "not integration"` or use pytest markers to avoid integration tests that require external services
-- Add a workflow job that builds Docker images and pushes to a registry for CD

 ## Security scanning (Snyk / SonarQube)

 This repo leverages external scanning-as-a-service for testing and reporting during development: